Ignacy Matuszewski: Interwar

-From November 2, 1923, until October 15, 1924, Matuszewski was a listener of the III Training Course at the Wyższa Szkoła Wojenna in Warsaw.
+From 2 November 1923, until 15 October 1924, Matuszewski was a listener of the III Training Course at the Wyższa Szkoła Wojenna in Warsaw.
 After the completion of the course and obtaining of an officer's diploma at the General Staff of the Army, he was appointed military attaché in Rome by the Minister of Military Affairs.
-On December 1, 1924, he was named elder colonel as of August 15, 1924, and ranked nineteenth in the infantry officers' corps.
+On 1 December 1924, he was named elder colonel as of 15 August 1924, and ranked nineteenth in the infantry officers' corps.
 He was moved to the reserves in 1926.

 After the May Coup of 1926, Matuszewski was one of the leading representatives of the right-wing among the followers of Marshal Józef Piłsudski.
 During 1926–28, he served as a Polish representative in Budapest.
 During 1929–31, he was director of the Ministry of Finance and Minister of Finance in the five following governments (from the cabinet of Kazimierz Świtalski until the second cabinet of Walery Sławek).
 Between 1932 and 1936, he was the leading publicist of Gazeta Polska (Polish Gazette), whose print run was 35,000 during that period.
 After Matuszewski's resignation from the newspaper's editing staff, the printing run fell by half.
 He was also the leading editor of Polityka Narodów, a monthly that analyzed geopolitics, foreign policies of foreign powers, international situation and the place of Poland in the world.
 In 1937, Matuszewski was awarded the Golden Wawrzyn Akademicki (Academic Laurel) by the Polish Academy of Literature for his "services for the good of literature.".

 In March 1938, Matuszewski accurately predicted the outbreak of World War II and its fatal consequences for Poland.
-On the pages of the Słowo Lwowskie (a Vilnus newspaper), the ex-Minister of Finance launched a campaign for the increase in the Polish military budget and for the formation of three armored divisions.
+On the pages of the Słowo Lwowskie (a Vilnius newspaper), the ex-Minister of Finance launched a campaign for the increase in the Polish military budget and for the formation of three armored divisions.
 After the Germans had captured Prague on March 15, 1939, he wrote an article in Polityka Gospodarcza calling for the doubling of the size of the Polish Army.
 The anxious government elite had Matuszewski's text promptly confiscated, but it still appeared in a slightly changed form in Słowo.
 He was a pessimist, whom Józef Beck did not want to listen to.
 He had worried that the war would be an unprecedented catastrophe for Poland.
 The war émigré Władysław Studnicki would later confirm the colonel's critical attitude toward Beck.

 Matuszewski thought that Poland could not afford a war with Germany, as the Germans had an enormous military advantage.
 On the eve of the September Campaign of 1939 he said: "we must lose this war miserably within three months."
 He also anticipated the destruction of the Republic by the two aggressors, i.e., Nazi Germany and the Soviet Union.